Factor XII assayHageman factor assay

 Why the Test is Performed

-Your doctor may order this test if you had abnormal results on the partial thromboplastin time (PTT) blood-clotting test, or if one of your blood relatives was diagnosed with factor XII deficiency.
+Your doctor may want you to have this test if you had abnormal results on the partial thromboplastin time (PTT) blood-clotting test .
+You may also need the test if a family member is known to have factor XII deficiency .

 What Abnormal Results Mean